Rhubarb Desserts are a summer favorite. This Easy Rhubarb Dessert recipe with Cherry Jello is absolutely delicious and perfect for a smaller crowd.

 I’ve heard a lot of people say they don’t like rhubarb.
-That’s just crazy talk in my opinion.
-If they’d just try this Cherry Rhubarb dessert, they’d change their mind.
+This Cherry Rhubarb dessert might change their minds.

 When you sweeten and cook rhubarb such as in this easy rhubarb dessert recipe, it changes the flavor to a smooth sweet treat.

-Another thing I love about this Cherry Rhubarb dessert is that it bakes in an 8×8 sized pan which is perfect for small get-togethers.
+One more thing I love about this Cherry Rhubarb dessert is that it bakes in an 8×8 pan.
+This size is perfect for small gatherings.

 What is rhubarb anyway?

-I wasn’t sure and actually discovered it depends on where you live!
+I wasn’t sure, but I discovered it depends on where you live!

 According to the Huff Post, “rhubarb is technically a vegetable but is legally considered a fruit.